Basic questions about Neutering Your Male Dog:

 It is not absolutely essential to have every non-breeding male dog undergo this operation.

-Many pet dogs have a naturally occurring sex drive and without behavioral problems that were influenced by male hormones, such as leg mounting, urinating indoors, etc.
+Many pet dogs have a naturally occurring sex drive and without behavioral problems that were influenced by male hormones, such as leg mounting, urinating indoors (also known as 'marking'), etc.

 We have not heard of any cases where there are problems from having male dogs neutered.